databrary/policies/visit planning/data_worksheet.md

 ####Write a summary of your dataset or study.
 This can be similar to an abstract in a published paper.
 Some researchers write a couple sentences, others write long paragraphs.

-####Did you dervive multiple projects or questions from this data or pool multiple sources of data to perform this study?
+####Did you derive multiple projects or questions from this data or pool multiple sources of data to perform this study?
 Yes or no?
 If yes, we will have a more in depth conversation with you about how to represent that data.

 ####What did the subjects do in the dataset/study in a single session?
 Were there specific tasks that each participant attempted?
 Can you give descriptive names to the task(s)?